stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 ### Overview {#sec:pis_overview}

-The {{context_short}} products supported by ÍST {{spec_id}} are shown in [table @tbl:tbl_pis_products] below.
+The {{context_short}} products supported by ÍST {{spec_id}} are shown in [Table @tbl:tbl_pis_products] below.
 They are defined as JSON objects.
 Other payment types are not supported by the specification.

 The only available payment type in Iceland for an account-to-account transfer between domestic banks is usually classified as an instant credit transfer.
 The term 'instant' does not preclude additional business rules from applying within each bank: e.g. future payments, high-value payment processing, or variations in the payment lifecycle within e.g. the 'end-of-business-day' window.
 This could result in consumers of the IOBWS ÍST {{spec_id}} services being exposed to intermediary transaction status codes during steps in the payment execution, some of which have not previously been visible or mapped in IOBWS return codes.
 Future changes in Core Banking Services and Clearing and Settlement Mechanisms might also affect statuses returned to consumers.
-All of the available status codes in the specification can therefore be expected as return values.
+All of the available status codes in the specification can be expected as return values.

 |                          |                                                                                                             |
 |--------------------------|-------------------------------------------------------------------------------------------------------------|